 Participant Michael Watkins, an expat who bounces between three countries on a regular basis and who experienced a life-threatening medical crisis while traveling in Switzerland, outlined the first three major challenges faced by expats and travelers.

 In the true sense of the word, many expats and travelers, have little, if any, knowledge or information about the local healthcare system until they are faced with a crisis.
 The process, coverage, and payment protocols differ greatly from country-to-country, but we often make assumptions that our healthcare experiences will be similar to those in our native country (or our last country of residence).
 Regardless of the outcome, assumption and lack of knowledge add undue stress to an already stressful situation.

-An American mother described a scenario where she made daily trips to the ATM machine in the hospital where her preschooler was admitted.
+One mother described a scenario where she made daily trips to the ATM machine in the hospital where her preschooler was admitted.
 Every day, she'd withdraw the maximum, thinking she would have to pay thousands for her child's five day hospital stay.
 Her husband was out of town.
-The one friend she had in the city was on vacation and the one she thought she could count on didn't come through.
 She'd been studying the language, but it wasn't enough to understand the process.

-In the end, she was charged only 10 euros per day for the meals she consumed while accompanying her child.
-Though this was a welcome and pleasant surprise, those five days not knowing what would happen, both medically and financially, were especially heavy.
+In the end, she was charged only 60 Euros--the price of the meals she'd consumed while accompanying her child.
+Though this was a welcome and pleasant surprise, her own assumptions and lack of knowledge caused needless anxiety.

 The wrong insurance (or no insurance) can lead to a personal financial crisis.
 Those who have been through a medical crisis abroad, stress the importance of understanding the host country's local medical coverage and how it interacts with private insurance carriers, including medevac coverage and pre-existing conditions.